assafsauer/Gitops-ISTIO-Authorization/README.md

 # Continues authorization polIcies with argo CD.

-####  The idea behind this respositroy is to outlines a continuous delivery approach that combines together Gitops and Devsecops that results as microsegmentaiton for Microservices.
+####  The idea behind this respositroy is to outlines a continuous delivery approach that combines together Gitops and Devsecops that results as automating authorization polIcies for all services in a namespace.

 ```diff
 i used the authorization automation code from my other repository: